-As the proposal is for 10 dwellings, there is a requirement to provide 35% affordable housing, which can be secured by a Section 106 planning obligation.
+As the proposal is for 10 dwellings, there is a requirement to provide 35% affordable housing.
+A Section 106 planning obligation has already been completed by the applicant to secure this.
 In this case, however, it is the applicant's intention that all of the flats would be for affordable rent.